-Frances Dinkelspiel is an award-winning journalist and the co-founder and executive editor of the local news site Berkeleyside and Cityside, its non-profit parent.
+Frances Dinkelspiel is an award-winning journalist and the co-founder and former executive editor of the local news site Berkeleyside and Cityside, its non-profit parent.
 Her work has appeared in the New York Times, Wall Street Journal, Los Angeles Times, Daily Beast, People magazine, AARP and elsewhere.

 Frances’ first book, “Towers of Gold: How One Jewish Immigrant Named Isaias Hellman Created California,” was a San Francisco Chronicle bestseller and was chosen as a best book of the year by the Chronicle and the Northern California Independent Booksellers’ Association.
 Her second book, “Tangled Vines: Greed, Murder, Obsession and an Arsonist in the Vineyards of California,” was a New York Times and San Francisco Chronicle bestseller and was named a best wine book of the year by the Wall Street Journal and Food and Wine magazine.